theayush1808/theayush1808/README.md

 ### [Project 3: Hotel Booking Website]
 - **Description**: Developed a hotel booking platform for a specific region with features such as:
-Multiple vendor system for hotel listings.Detailed hotel pages with photos, descriptions, amenities, and pricing.
+Multiple vendor systems for hotel listings.Detailed hotel pages with photos, descriptions, amenities, and pricing.
 Booking functionality with availability calendar and user-friendly booking form.
 - **Technologies Used**: WordPress, Elementor, ACF for WooCommerce, PHP.

 ## 📚 Education